Read the story here.

 My story was the first to be produced and rolled off the drawing board before the production team had their act totally together.
 It tells of how crucial the controversial story of The Long Walk by Slavomir Rawicz was to my developing interest in the great outdoors and how it inspired me to add the string of adventure travel writing to my cartooning bow.
 Unfortunately for those who followed me, I wanted the interactivity that digital so easily facilitates, enabling readers to shoot off at tangents to parallel pages providing more detailed background information.
 Fortunately, the production team quite liked my approach, and so My Long Walk With Slav set the mold for all the other stories in the series.

-Read my story here.
+Read the story here.
 Below is a short film clip about the making of.